My Ántonia: Allusions to the novel

-In the introduction of his New Year's Day opinion piece entitled "2019: The Year of the Wolves" in The New York Times, David Brooks evoked Pavel's deathbed story from My ÁntoniaÁntonia's father befriended the two Russians, Pavel and Peter. of how he and Peter had been banished from their village in the Ukraine for throwing a bride and groom to the wolves to save their own lives when the six sledges of the inebriated bridal party were attacked by about 30 wolves.Cohen also noted Cather's depiction of wolves is not based on verifiable sources on the behaviour of real wolves.
-People often overestimate the size of packs of wolves and individual wolves.
+In the introduction of his New Year's Day opinion piece entitled "2019: The Year of the Wolves" in The New York Times, David Brooks evoked Pavel's deathbed story from My Ántonia of how he and Peter had been banished from their village in Ukraine for throwing a bride and groom to the wolves to save their own lives when the six sledges of the inebriated bridal party were attacked by about 30 wolves.
 Pavel, who was the friend of the groom, had unsuccessfully attempted to convince the groom to save himself too by sacrificing his bride, but the groom fought to protect her.
 When the two sole survivors returned along to the village, they became pariahs, cast out of their own village and everywhere they went.
 "Pavel's own mother would not look at him.
 They went away to strange towns, but when people learned where they came from, they were always asked if they knew the two men who had fed the bride to the wolves.
 Wherever they went, the story followed them."
 This is how they came to settle in Black Hawk on the Nebraska prairie.
 Brooks compares 2019 to that Russian winter in the 19th century where it was known that wolves have been attacking humans, and a vulnerable wedding party that is a "bit drunk" is being led by two men who are willing to do anything to survive, including throwing their friend and his wife to the wolves.
 He foresees the upcoming year as one "where good people lay low and where wolves are left free to prey on the weak".
 In his deathbed confession, Pavel explained, "...the ones who do the sacrificing, who throwaway the baggage — bodies, loyalties, allegiances — are the ones who survive."

 In Barbara Kingsolver's 2018 novel Unsheltered, a main character is named Willa, after Willa Cather.
 A paragraph of My Ántonia is quoted in Kingsolver's novel in the context of a dead woman wanting it read at her funeral.